grahamannett/clippy/README.md

  -->

 # Templating Notes:

 For some of the templates where there are conditionals, I have the space with the "None" option rather than with the preceding and this might not be obvious if tests fail from string comparison.
 For instance with the following:

 ```jinja
 Previous actions:{% if previous_commands %}{% for cmd in previous_commands %}
 {{ action_prefix }}{{ cmd }}{% endfor %}{% else %} None{% endif %}
 ```

 it is ` None` rather than `Previous actions: `.
 Keep this formatting unless there is a good reason to switch away from it as it makes regression/testing more obvious.

+# Available Dataset

+I intend to release the actual dataset for this, it will be linked in the [web-agent-collection-offline-dataset](https://github.com/grahamannett/web-agent-collection-offline-dataset) along with the tools for collating from the other related web datasets I have used for training multimodal models on web tasks (e.g. Mind2Web tooling, RICO/Service, etc).
+For now there is a small few examples that can be used here: [tasks-examples.zip](https://github.com/user-attachments/files/16169267/tasks-examples.zip) but a number of the trajectories on the full dataset have my personal information and I ideally do not want that to be part of everyone elses training data 😬.